Entity Models and Thematic Models

 The patent tells us that this phrase-based indexing can be used to “determine a list of top phrases for each website, such as the most representative phrases for the website.”

 Integrated external related phrase information into a phrase-based indexing information retrieval system

 Filed: January 10, 2012

-An information retrieval system uses phrases to index, retrieve, organize and describe documents, analyzing documents and storing the results of the analysis as phrase data.
+An information retrieval system uses phrases to index, retrieve, organize and describe documents, analyzing documents, and storing the results of the analysis as phrase data.
 Phrases are identified that predict the presence of other phrases in documents.
-Documents are the indexed according to their included phrases.
+Documents are indexed according to their included phrases.
 Related phrases and phrase extensions are also identified.
-Changes to existing phrase data about a document collection submitted by a user is captured and analyzed, and the existing phrase data is updated to reflect the additional knowledge gained through the analysis.
+Changes to existing phrase data about a document collection submitted by a user are captured and analyzed, and the existing phrase data is updated to reflect the additional knowledge gained through the analysis.

 More Details from the Patent about Phrases